Skip to main content

 Running Multiple Agents on a Single Host

-It is not necessary to use multiple agents in order to have multiple separate folders synced or mounted on Files.com.
-When creating a Remote Server Sync or Remote Server Mount, you will have an opportunity at that time to specify the remote path for that specific sync or mount.
-Ensure that the root path for the one Agent that you do install is set to a parent path of the folders you will be accessing on Files.com.
+You do not need multiple Agents to have multiple separate folders synced or mounted on Files.com.
+When creating a Sync or Remote Server Mount, you specify the remote path for that specific sync or mount.
+Set the root path for your one Agent to a parent path of the folders you want to access on Files.com.

-With that said, it is technically possible to run multiple Agents on a single host.
-On Windows based systems, only 1 Agent can run as a system service but multiple Agents can be run manually.
+Running multiple Agents on a single host is technically possible.
+On Windows-based systems, only one Agent can run as a system service; the others must run manually.

 Use Cases

-The primary use case for running multiple Agents on a single server would be if you have multiple Files.com sites, where each separate site needs access to the exact same local server.
+The primary use case for running multiple Agents on a single server is when you have multiple Files.com sites and each site needs access to the same local server.

 Procedure for Installing Multiple Agents

 Create each Agent as described in the setup instructions.
-Each Agent should be created on the Files.com site that you want the Agent to connect with.
+Each Agent must be created on the corresponding Files.com site that you want the Agent to connect with.

 Configuring Agents as System Services

-On Windows based systems, you can run multiple Agents manually from the command line.
-You can also run 1 Agent as a Service but the others must be run manually from the command line.
+On Windows-based systems, you can run multiple Agents manually from the command line.
+You can also run one Agent as a Service, but the others must run manually from the command line.

-On Linux and Mac based systems, you can run multiple Agents manually from the command line.
-You can also run multiple Agents as system services by adding multiple entries in the Systemd or Launchd configuration, one for each Agent.
+On Linux and Mac-based systems, you can run multiple Agents manually from the command line.
+You can also run multiple Agents as system services by adding one entry per Agent in the Systemd or Launchd configuration.